bernardogv/robinhood-crypto-analyzer/README.md

 ## Disclaimer

 This tool is not affiliated with Robinhood and is for educational purposes only.
 Trading cryptocurrencies involves risk.
-Make sure you understand these risks before using this tool for actual trading.
+Understand these risks before using this tool for actual trading.